What CentralNic does

 KeyDrive develops and operates software platforms used for selling subscription-based tools for businesses to operate online, including domain names, hosting, email, domain portfolio management and online advertising services.

-• Chief executive Ben Crawford said the acquisition of KeyDrive had led to a “significant improvement” in the quality of company earnings.
+- KeyDrive had led to a “significant improvement” in the quality of company earnings

-Going forward, Crawford said that the company was “well positioned for the next stage of developing a global company that drives the growth of the digital economy, giving shareholders exposure to the fastest-growing customers, products and markets in our sector, worldwide”.
+Going forward, chief executive Ben Crawford said that the company was “well-positioned for the next stage of developing a global company that drives the growth of the digital economy, giving shareholders exposure to the fastest-growing customers, products and markets in our sector, worldwide”.